 With a sense of renewed self-confidence, many people rediscover the excitement of an active lifestyle, more time shared with family and friends, and the chance to speak clearly and comfortably with co-workers.
 For all these reasons, people with dental implants often say they feel better… they look better… they live better.

 With an overall success rate of about 95% and almost 50 years of clinical research to back them up, dental implants are frequently the best treatment option for replacing missing teeth.

-Whether you are a young, middle-aged, or older adult; whether you need to replace one tooth, several teeth, or all your teeth, there is a dental implant solution for you.
-With the exception of growing children, dental implants are the solution of choice for people of all ages, even those with the following health concerns:
+Whether you are a young, middle-aged, or older adult, whether you need to replace one tooth, several teeth, or all your teeth, there is a dental implant solution for you.
+Except for growing children, dental implants are the solution of choice for people of all ages, even those with the following health concerns:

 Existing Medical Conditions.
 If you can have routine dental treatment, you can generally have an implant placed.
 While precautions are advisable for certain conditions, patients with such chronic diseases as high blood pressure and diabetes are usually successful candidates for dental implant treatment.

 Gum Disease or Problem Teeth.
 Almost all implants placed in patients who have lost their teeth to periodontal disease or decay have been successful.